TinkerTechLab/TTLxGOVEE-Documentation/README.md

 ### Suggesting Changes

-Have an improvement to make but don't know how to do it?
+Have an improvement to make but don't know how to implement it?
 Submit [an issue](https://github.com/TinkerTechLab/TTLxGOVEE-Documentation/issues) and our maintainers will take care of it!
 Be sure to provide as much information as possible.

 ### Pull Requests

-Download the `dev` branch to your PC, and install NPM.
+Download the `dev` branch to your PC, and install NPM (Node.js v18+ is also required).

 >Please don't create pull requests to the `publish` branch